Skip to main content

 If you need to upload student work, select the Go to Scans button to proceed.
 View our Submitting Handwritten Assignment on behalf of a student guide for more information.
 Otherwise, you can wait for students to make submissions to the assignment.

-After students submit, you will be able to view their submission info on the Scans page, but ultimately you will want to select Submissions from the stepper at the top of the page to begin reviewing submissions.
+After students submit, you can view their submission details on the Scans page.
+To start reviewing submissions, select Submissions from the stepper at the top of the page.

 Question types